FREE TO GROW SURVEYS

 - Higher production compared to traditional ground methods and lower cost per hectare

 - Imagery can be used to show due diligence in the event of an audit, reducing the risk of re-surveying

 - Reduces the direct and indirect safety liability compared to traditional ground methods

-Our trained pilots are also RPFs.
+Our trained pilots are also RPFs and Silviculture Accredited Surveyors (SAS).
 We use the UAVs as a tool for assessments, yet we will investigate issues on the ground as we see them.
 Making the right decisions by having the best data is the foundation for good forest management.